unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 When your job has completed, it will disappear from the list.
 To close `watch`, hold down Ctrl and press C.

-### Job History

-Once your job has finished, you can get information about its execution from the `condor_history` command:

-    $ condor_history 1144
-    ID     OWNER          SUBMITTED   RUN_TIME     ST COMPLETED   CMD
-    1144.0   osguser50       3/6  00:17   0+00:00:27 C   3/6  00:28 /share/training/..

-You can see much more information about your job's final status using the `-long` option.
-To close the work of `condor_history` (as it may keep traversing the very long history of jobs on this submit server), use Ctrl-C, as you did for the `watch` command.

 ### Job Output

 Once your job has finished, you can look at the files that HTCondor has returned to the working directory.
 If everything was successful, it should have returned:

-* `job.output`: An output file for each job's terminal-printed output ("standard output")
+* `short.output`: An output file for each job's terminal-printed output ("standard output")
-* `job.error`: An error file for any error messages ("standard error")
+* `short.error`: An error file for any error messages ("standard error")
-* `job.log`: A log file for each job's HTCondor logging information
+* `short.log`: A log file for each job's HTCondor logging information

 Read the output file, which should show something like the below:

-    $ cat job.output
+    $ cat short.output
     Start time: Wed Mar  8 18:16:04 CST 2017
     Job is running on node: cmswn2300.fnal.gov
     Job running as user: uid=12740(osg) gid=9652(osg) groups=9652(osg)
     Job is running in directory: /storage/local/data1/condor/execute/dir_2031614/glide_6B4s2O/execute/dir_887949
     Working hard...
     Science complete!

+### Job History

+You can also get information about completed jobs; just use the `condor_history` command:

+    $ condor_history 1144
+    ID     OWNER          SUBMITTED   RUN_TIME     ST COMPLETED   CMD
+    1144.0   osguser50       3/6  00:17   0+00:00:27 C   3/6  00:28 /share/training/..

+You can see much more information about your job's final status using the `-long` option.
+To close the work of `condor_history` (as it may keep traversing the very long history of jobs on this submit server), use Ctrl-C, as you did for the `watch` command.

 ### Removing Jobs